 - Royalty sharing agreements

-Trade Secrets & Unfair Competition Law
+Trade Secret & Unfair Competition Law in Phoenix

-- Anti-solicitation and tampering agreements
+- Anti-solicitation and non-tampering agreements

 - Confidential information agreements with company founders and key personnel